gazebosim/sdformat/Migration.md

     + Details about the 1.9 to 1.10 transition are explained below in this same document

+### Modifications

+1. ParserConfig defaults to WARN instead of LOG when parsing unrecognized elements.

 ### Deprecations

 - The `ignition` namespace is deprecated and will be removed in future versions.